vitor251093/resurrection-capsule/README.md

 - [ ] ?

 ## Server redirect
 The Darkspore application makes requests to different domains.
-In order to use the fake server, we need to redirect those requests to the localhost.
+In order to use the local server, we need to redirect those requests to the localhost.
 For now, the method that we are going with is changing the machine `hosts` file to redirect those requests to the local IP.
 We are using `0.0.0.0` because in that way we don't need a router (and also, the request responses come almost instantly that way), but if you are using a VM to run Darkspore, replace it with `127.0.0.1`.

 ```
 0.0.0.0 config.darkspore.com